 Contract officer means the Manager of Emergency Medical Services and Emergency Preparedness and Response, or the County employee designated as the manager responsible for administration of the County's Emergency Medical Services Agency.
-County's Director of the Health and Human Services AgencyChief Administrative Officer.

 Contractor means a person or entity or a public agency that contracts with the County to provide emergency medical services within the County.